microgenomics/tutorials/pangenome.md

 For details on obtaining Prokka and Roary, please visit their GiHub repos [here](https://github.com/tseemann/prokka/blob/master/README.md) and [here](https://github.com/sanger-pathogens/Roary/blob/master/README.md).

-Assuming you have Prokka and Roary installed and in your PATH variable, go ahead and download the six *Listeria monocitogenes* genomes we are going to use for this demo.
+Assuming you have Prokka and Roary installed and in your PATH variable, go ahead and download the six *Listeria monocytogenes* genomes we are going to use for this demo.
 From the Terminal:

 		wget https://github.com/CBIBUNAB/tutorials/blob/master/genomes/GCA_000008285.1_ASM828v1_genomic.fna
 		wget https://github.com/CBIBUNAB/tutorials/blob/master/genomes/GCA_000021185.1_ASM2118v1_genomic.fna